 After living across portions of the West and Intermountain West, I began my higher education at Lewis & Clark College in Portland, OR.
 While there I gained a strong foundation in liberal arts, studied abroad in England and, in 1997, earned a Bachelor of Arts in English after completing a senior thesis on Emily Bronte’s novel Wuthering Heights.
-Due to my love for the Brontes it is no wonder that I now work out of Haworth, a building by the same name as the village in which the sisters lived and wrote.

 In 2002, I returned to higher education to pursue my Masters of Arts in Teaching here at the University of Puget Sound.
 Upon completion of my master’s thesis on attitudes and practices around reading at the secondary level, I began my career as an English teacher at Gig Harbor High School.
 While there, I was charged with creating the first offering of Advanced Placement Literature & Composition as well as teaching a variety of courses from an integrated, team-taught history and literature class, to intensive writing courses like Short Fiction & Poetry and Personal Essay.
 In addition, much of my time at Gig Harbor was spent working on the selection, implementation and development of core curriculum for the English department.
 This work was well supported with the school’s shift to a focused Professional Learning Community, which provided weekly opportunities for me to work alongside other English teachers and reflect on student achievement as a result of our current practice and the continued implementation of best practices.